Warwick Stengards

-Warwick Stengårds is an Australian-Swedish conductor known for his versatility in opera, ballet, and contemporary music.
-His career spans over three decades, with acclaimed performances at institutions like Opera Australia, the Vienna State Opera, and the Royal Swedish Opera.
-Stengårds is recognized for his ability to handle both the classical repertoire and modernist works, particularly in the realms of opera and ballet.
+Warwick Stengårds is an Australian-Swedish conductor known for opera, ballet, and contemporary music.
+His career spans over three decades, with performances at institutions like Opera Australia, the Vienna State Opera, and the Royal Swedish Opera.

 Early life and education

 Warwick Stengårds began his musical education in Australia, where he studied conducting at the Western Australian Academy of Performing Arts (WAAPA).
 Early in his career, he worked as a répétiteur and conductor.
 He spent time in Sweden and Austria..

 Career

 His first major orchestral concert was in 1990, and received a mixed review in The Age.

 Stengårds' conducting repertoire includes operas of Mozart and Verdi to modern compositions by figures like Aribert Reimann and Ross Edwards.
 His international engagements include appearances with Opera Australia, the Vienna State Opera, Royal Swedish Opera, and the West Australian Ballet.

 He gained recognition for his interpretation of modernist operas.
 In 2019, Stengårds conducted the Australian premiere of Reimann's Ghost Sonata with Opera Australia, which was hailed for its atmospheric and precise interpretation.
 Critics commended his ability to bring out the psychological and tonal complexities of the work.

 Stengårds has also conducted numerous productions of Wagner’s works, including The Ring Cycle for children at the Vienna State Opera in 2014, a unique adaptation designed to introduce younger audiences to Wagner's epic operatic works.